 2. Spend a Limited Time On a Name and Logo Design

 It might sound counter-intuitive, but don’t spend too much time here.
 Shortlist a few names, pick one, register a domain and get moving.

 That’s not to say your name doesn’t matter.
-You’ll want a name that can be spelt and remembered easily.
-And ideally it should cover the keyword, the product you’ll be selling.
-For instance, a name like “janebestbridaldresses.com” covers the designer / owner’s name (Jane) and the products the boutique specializes in (bridal dresses).
+You’ll want a name that can be spelled and remembered easily.
+And ideally, it should cover the keyword, the product you’ll be selling.
+For instance, a name like “janebestbridaldresses.com” covers the designer/owner’s name (Jane) and the products the boutique specializes in (bridal dresses).

 Why then do we urge you to be quick?

 That’s because once you’ve decided to starting a clothing boutique, you’ll need to be agile – there’s so much to be done.
 A number of things (logo design, registering the domain name, hosting decisions, getting things printed etc.) can begin only after you’ve finalized a name.
 The longer you take in finalizing the name, the more these tasks get delayed.

 Remember, your success depends upon how you make your customers feel about the product and the shopping experience, not on your logo.

 It’s easy to get carried away and delay finalizing the name and the logo.
 Don’t fall into the trap of perfection.
 Accept what is practically decent and move on.

 You will have finalized the name – and the logo – of your boutique.
 If at all you want to have a logo, make sure you don’t overspend your time in this stage.